Creative Commons Chuck Kollars' VSS

 Multiple VSS Databases

-In Knowledge Base article Q127104 and in the VSS6 documentation, Microsoft recommends against using multiple VSS databases in simple cases.
+In Knowledge Base article Q127104 and in the VSS6 documentation, Microsoft recommended against using multiple VSS6 databases in simple cases.
 The support that was in some earlier versions of the product using Data Path doesn't seem to work at all well in some cases.
 And at first it can seem that VSS isn't even capable of operating with multiple databases.
 On the other hand, there are sometimes good reasons for using multiple VSS databases.
 And mechanisms for accessing multiple databases sometimes better than the original Data Path mechanism are available in every case (although often poorly documented).

 Considerations for Multiple VSS Databases